Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 Sections~\ref{subsec:lineargrowth} and Section~\ref{subsec_grwothofapproximate} review two results about the growth of quantum circuit complexity.
 Both arguments followed from adapting Haar-measure counting arguments to random circuits.
-In a sense, these arguments offer to replace statements about vaguely defined ``generic'' dynamics as in section \ref{subsec:counting} with well-defined statements about average dynamics (which would intuitively be controlled by the dynamics of most systems and so would be ``generic'' in a well defined sense).
-This is done by thinking about which exact statistics/distribution should we consider for the unitaries and the circuits where now generic takes the sense of "very likely" or "of likelihood=1".
+In a sense, these arguments offer to replace statements about vaguely defined ``generic'' dynamics reviewed in Section \ref{subsec:counting} with well-defined statements about average dynamics.
+These statements should apply to the dynamics of ``most'' systems and so should be ``generic'' in a well defined sense.
+We will arrive at these results by thinking about the statistics/distribution of unitaries and circuits, where ``genericity'' acquires the sense of being ``very likely'' or ``with likelihood=1''.
 Section~\ref{subsec:barriersfortime-independent} reviews why we still lack satisfying lower bounds on the quantum complexity of chaotic dynamics.